hl7au/au-fhir-base/pages/_includes/au-healthcareservice-intro.md

 * HealthcareService.telecom: [Contact Purpose](StructureDefinition-contact-purpose.html)

 #### Usage Notes

 HPI-O is used as an identifier in this profile to support the case where network HPI-Os are issued for sub-organisations, departments, or other logical divisions acting as specific healthcare services.
 This is useful in the absence of any specific national identifier for healthcare service entities.

-When it is necessary to indicate the purpose of a contact point (e.g. telecom), the extension Contact Purpose could be used.
+To indicate the purpose of a contact point (e.g. telecom), the extension Contact Purpose could be used.

 #### Conversion

 NOTE: AU Base on STU3 included two extensions Healthcare Service Eligibility Detail, and Healthcare Service Communication which are now no longer required as direct R4 support is available.

-**Examples**
+#### Examples

 [HealthcareService with HPI-O and SNOMED-CT coded specialty](HealthcareService-example0.html)